Clicky Skip to Content

 • Tylenol – when purchasing acetaminophen in the U.S.

-• Paracetamol – when purchasing acetaminophen in the U.K or outside the U.S.
+• Paracetamol – when purchasing acetaminophen in the UK or outside the U.S.

 Because they come in different doses, it’s essential to read the label carefully to avoid incurable side effects.